No-fault insurance: Michigan

-Michigan's no-fault system is relatively unique.
+Michigan's no-fault system is relatively uncommon.
 Before 2019, drivers had to purchase personal injury protection insurance that included unlimited, lifetime medical coverage.
 While this system protected people with catastrophic injuries, many consumers complained about the high insurance premiums associated with this system.

-In 2019, the Michigan Legislature changed the state’s no-fault auto insurance law so that drivers will no longer be required to purchase unlimited medical coverage.
+In 2019, the Michigan Legislature changed the state's no-fault auto insurance law so that drivers will no longer be required to purchase unlimited medical coverage.
 Instead, under the PIP Choice system that was enacted, drivers have the choice of selecting medical coverage with limits of $50,000 (for drivers on Medicaid), $250,000, $500,000 and unlimited.
 Drivers on Medicare may be eligible to forgo all No-Fault medical coverage.

 The goal of the no-fault changes was to lower premiums for drivers and, thus, make car insurance more affordable.
-However, Michigan’s average annual auto insurance rates are still the highest in the country - and Detroit has the highest rates of any city in the U.S. Additionally, Michigan's no-fault reforms reduced compensation to some caregivers, which made it difficult for some catastrophically injured crash victims to access care from their auto insurance policy.
-Health insurance also covers the care of accident victims if auto insurance is either not existent or doesn't have enough coverage to pay claims.
+However, Michigan’s average annual auto insurance rates are still the highest in the country - and Detroit has the highest rates of any city in the US.
+Additionally, Michigan's no-fault reforms reduced compensation to some caregivers, which made it difficult for some catastrophically injured crash victims to access care from their auto insurance policy.
+Health insurance also covers the care of crash victims if auto insurance is either not existent or does not have enough coverage to pay claims.

 In addition to loosening its coverage rules and changing compensation for caregivers, the 2019 laws also made widespread changes to medical reimbursement rates, commonly referred to as the "fee schedules."
 The law did not expressly address whether the new few schedules should be applied retroactively.
 In 2019, a group of stakeholders filed a lawsuit, arguing that the 2019 no-fault law's fee schedule should not be applied retroactively.
-Attorneys have argued that the failure to include a "grandfather clause" in the 2019 law “punishes car accident victims and medical providers by leaving them subject to restrictions they never agreed to such as coverage limitations and a medical fee schedule whose reductions on reimbursement rates will deny them access to necessary medical care and treatment.”
-As of January, 2023, the case was currently pending before the Michigan Supreme Court.
+Attorneys have argued that the failure to include a "grandfather clause" in the 2019 law "punishes car accident victims and medical providers by leaving them subject to restrictions they never agreed to such as coverage limitations and a medical fee schedule whose reductions on reimbursement rates will deny them access to necessary medical care and treatment."
+As of January 2023, the case was currently pending before the Michigan Supreme Court.

+New York

+New York is one of several states with a comprehensive no-fault automobile insurance system, codified in the state’s Insurance Law Article 51.
+Under this system, motorists are required to carry personal injury protection (PIP) coverage, which pays for medical expenses, lost wages, and other reasonable and necessary costs regardless of who caused the accident.
+The law generally limits the right to sue for non-economic damages, except in cases involving a “serious injury” as defined by statute, such as significant disfigurement, fracture, or permanent limitation of use of a body organ or member.
+Claims for no-fault benefits must typically be filed within 30 days of the accident.